Code-Institute-Submissions/milestone-project-01/TESTING.md

 ### Home page
 1. Navigation bar:
-- Check that the logo functions and takes the user back to the Home page when clicked on
+- Click the logo to go back to the home page when clicked on
-- Check that the logo is responsive and changes size in different screen sizes
+- Reduce screen size to check the logo changes size on smaller screens
-- Check that the navigation menu items condense into a 'hamburger' drop down menu when the screen reduces in size
+- Reduce screen size to see the navigation menu items condense into a 'hamburger' drop down menu
 - Check that the 'home' menu item in the navigation is bold while on the home page
-- Check that the navigation bar stays at the top of the viewport while the user scrolls down to the bottom of the page
+- Scroll down the page to see the navigation bar stays at the top of the viewport while you scroll down to the bottom

 2. Footer bar:
-- Check that when the email button is clicked that it opens a new page to send an email
+- Click the 'info@thestudes.com' to open a new page to send an email
-- Check that the Instagram icon opens The Studes Instagram stories in a new window
+- Click the Instagram icon to open The Studes Instagram stories in a new window
-- Check that the LinkedIn icon opens the LinkedIn home page in a new window
+- Click the LinkedIn icon to open the LinkedIn home page in a new window
-- Check that the elements don't distort in smaller screen sizes
+- Reduce the screen size to check the elements don't distort in smaller screen sizes
 - Check that the footer bar stays at the bottom of the page

 3. Header panel: